How to prepare for a flood

 Your plan should include where you will evacuate to should the need arise.
 Your local council will be able to provide information on the location of evacuation centres in your area.

 Start moving animals in advance of any danger.
-Even if the evacuation turns out to be unnecessary, at least you will have practised for the time when it might be.
+Even if the evacuation turns out to be unnecessary, you will have at least practised for the time when it might be.

 Livestock and pet emergency plans